Welcome to the

 A Little About the GARAGe

-The MSU Genetic Algorithms Research and Applications Group (the GARAGe) is a multi-disciplinary unit interested in the application of Genetic Algorithms and Genetic Programming to real-world problems, as well as fundamental research on GA and GP.
-We are doing or have recently done a number of interesting projects, both in terms of GA/GP fundamental research and in GA/GP applications, including:
+The MSU Genetic Algorithms Research and Applications Group (the GARAGe) is a multi-disciplinary unit interested in the application of genetic algorithms, genetic programming and other forms of evolutionary computation to real-world problems, as well as fundamental research on GA and GP.
+We are doing or have recently done a number of interesting projects, both in terms of GA/GP fundamental research and in GA/GP applications.
+Projects involving Prof. Goodman include:

 • automated design, including research on composite material design and multi-objective design of automotive components for crashworthiness, weight savings, and other characteristics (see spinoff company, Red Cedar Technology)